-According to Article 57 of Regulation 1907/2006 (the REACH Regulation), substances meeting the criteria for classification as carcinogenic (category 1 or 2) or as mutagenic (category 1 or 2) in accordance with Council Directive 67/548/EEC may be included in Annex XIV.
+According to Article 57 of Reach Regulation 1907/2006, substances meeting the criteria for classification as carcinogenic (category 1 or 2), as mutagenic (category 1 or 2) or as toxic for reproduction (category 1 or 2) in accordance with Council Directive 67/548/EEC may be included in Annex XIV.

-Potassium chromate has been classified as a carcinogenic (Carc.
+Potassium dichromate has been classified as a carcinogenic (Carc.
 Cat.
-2) and as a mutagenic (Muta.
+2), as a mutagenic (Muta.
 Cat.
-2) according to Commission Directive 96/54/EC of 30 July 1996 adapting to technical progress for the twenty-second time Council Directive 67/548/EEC on the approximation of the laws, regulations and administrative provisions relating to the classification, packaging and labelling of dangerous substances.
+2) and as a reprotoxic (Repr.
+Cat.
+2) according to Commission Directive 2004/73/EC of 29 April 2004 adapting to technical progress for the twenty-ninth time Council Directive 67/548/EEC on the approximation of the laws, regulations and administrative provisions relating to the classification, packaging and labelling of dangerous substances.
 The corresponding classification in Annex VI of Regulation (EC) No 1272/2008 adopted on 10 August 2009 is Carc.
-1B and Muta.
+1B, Muta.
+1B and Repr.
 1B.

-Consequently, potassium chromate has to be considered as a substance meeting both the criteria of Article 57 (a) and of Article 57 (b) of the REACH Regulation.
+Consequently, potassium dichromate has to be considered as a substance meeting the criteria of Article 57 (a), of Article 57 (b) and of Article 57 (c) of the REACH Regulation.

-Registration number(s) of the substance or of substances containing the substance: not available
+Registration number(s) of the substance or of substances containing the substance: